People's Liberation Army Honor Guard Battalion: Notable events and activities related to the mission

 It performs the Changing of the Guard on Tiananmen Square and the raising of the Flag of China as well (from 1977-1982 and starting 2018).
-It has also performed at social events such as the 2008 Summer Olympics 2008 Summer Paralympics 2010 Asian Games 2010 Asian Para Games 2022 Winter Olympics 2022 Winter Paralympics.
+It has also performed at social events such as the 2008 Summer Olympics, 2008 Summer Paralympics, 2010 Asian Games, 2010 Asian Para Games, 2022 Winter Olympics, and the 2022 Winter Paralympics.
 Members of the BGHGB raised the Chinese national flag in Hong Kong in 1997 and in Macao in 1999.
 It also has since 1984, been the first unit to be inspected and parade on Tiananmen Square for the National Day of the People's Republic of China, having taken part in the 35th, 50th, 60th and 70th anniversaries of the PRC.
 They have also taken part in the 2015 China Victory Day Parade.

 It also takes part in international obligations, such as the September 16 military parade in Mexico City in 2010 and 2013, the 2015 and 2020 Moscow Victory Day Parade as well as the 2015 and 2017 Pakistan Day parade.
 Moreover, it also has participated in the 2011 Caracas Independence Day Parade, the 2018-19 Minsk Independence Day Parade and the 2011 Festa della Repubblica Parade in Rome, Italy.
 During the Moscow parade, the contingent led by Li Bentao surprised hundreds of locals by singing the wartime Katyusha song during their march back to their living quarters during a nighttime rehearsal.
 In September 2015, the drill team of the battalion took part in the Spasskaya Tower Military Music Festival and Tattoo with the Central Military Band of the People's Liberation Army of China at the invitation of Lieutenant General Valery Khalilov, the Senior Director of Music of the Military Band Service of the Armed Forces of Russia.